Chen2001z/Cyclistic-Case-Study/README.md

 - Note that for all visualizations, casual riders are denoted with a lighter shade of brown compared to that of member riders.

-  #### Rideable Types
+  #### Distribution of Rideable Types
   ![](https://github.com/Chen2001z/Cyclistic-Case-Study/assets/170075287/3d130b4a-6a23-4a9d-a962-01248af1c45d)

-- First, we analyze the distribution of rideable types - classic bikes, docked bikes, and electric bikes, based on rider types: casual and member riders.
-- Notably, docked bikes are exclusively used by casual riders.
+- **Observations**: Docked bikes are exclusively used by casual riders.
 Both casual and member riders prefer classic bikes over electric bikes.
 Member riders use both classic and electric bikes more frequently than casual riders, likely due to the higher number of member users.
-In fact, member riders accounted for approximately 64% of the total number of trips in 2023.
+In fact, member riders accounted for approximately 64% of the total number of trips in 2023

-  #### Trip Counts
+  #### Number of Trips by Rider Type
   ![](https://github.com/Chen2001z/Cyclistic-Case-Study/assets/170075287/878ca9c3-2228-4b21-ae1c-5ba4f9e57dae)

-- Secondly, we analyze the number of trips taken by casual and member riders.
-Based on monthly, weekly, and hourly trip counts, it's evident that member riders consistently use the service more frequently than casual riders.
+- **Observations**: Based on monthly, daily, and hourly trip counts, it's evident that member riders consistently use the service more frequently than casual riders.

-- From the '**Monthly Trips**' graph, we observe a steady rise in ridership from January to July/August, followed by a notable decline.
-Potential reasons include:
-  - Harsh winter conditions in January/February and December likely discourage cycling, with ridership increasing as temperatures warm up from March onward.
+- **Monthly Trips**: Ridership increases from January to July/August, followed by a decline.
+Harsh winter conditions in January, February, and December likely discourage cycling, while summer holidays in July and August boost ridership.
-  - Peak ridership in July and August among both casual and member riders may be attributed to summer holidays.

-- From the '**Daily Trips**' graph, we observed that casual riders peak on weekends, with a noticeable decrease during weekdays.
-Conversely, member ridership is highest midweek and lowest on weekends.
-Possibilities includes:
-  - Casual riders' preference for cycling as part of recreational activities or outings.
-  - Members primarily use bikes for commuting to and from workplaces or schools, aligning with typical weekday travel patterns.
+- **Daily Trips**: Casual riders peak on weekends, whereas member ridership is highest midweek and lowest on weekends.
+Casual riders likely prefer cycling for recreational activities, while members use bikes for commuting to and from workplaces or schools.

-- Analyzing the graph for '**Hourly Trips**', we observe distinct patterns for both casual and member riders:
-  - Casual ridership shows a gradual increase from 5 am onwards, peaking at around 5 pm, followed by a sharp decline.
-This pattern suggests that casual riders prefer cycling during daytime hours, possibly for recreational activities or leisurely outings.
-  - In contrast, member riders exhibit a different trend with pronounced peaks between 6 am to 8 am and 3 pm to 5 pm.
-This pattern indicates that members predominantly use bike-sharing for commuting purposes, aligning with typical morning and afternoon peak travel times.
+- **Hourly Trips**: Casual ridership peaks around 5 pm, indicating a preference for daytime rides.
+Member riders peak between 6-8 am and 3-5 pm, suggesting use for commuting as it aligns with typical morning and afternoon peak travel times.
 - Analysis from the three graphs reveals significant disparities in usage patterns, highlighting distinct differences in motivations and behaviors between casual and member riders.
 Casual riders exhibit a consistent use of bike-sharing throughout the day, suggesting a preference for leisurely activities.
 In contrast, member riders show clear peaks during morning and afternoon rush hours, indicating a reliance on bike-sharing for daily transportation needs.

   #### Average Trip Durations
   ![](https://github.com/Chen2001z/Cyclistic-Case-Study/assets/170075287/9438b3a3-8911-4882-8833-2531fd626014)

-- Next, we analyze the average ride durations.
-Generally, member riders have a longer ride duration per month and per hour of day, whereas casual riders have a longer ride duration per day of week.
+- **Observations**: Generally, member riders have a longer ride duration per month and per hour of day, whereas casual riders have a longer ride duration per day of week.

-- From the ‘**Average Monthly Trip Duration**’ graph, we observe a similar pattern as the graph of ‘Number of Trips Per Month’, where there is generally a steady increase in average ride duration from January to July/August, followed by a decline.
-  - This trend is likely influenced by weather and temperature, as favorable conditions from March onwards encourage longer rides, while extreme cold in January, February, and December limits outdoor activities and cycling duration.
-This trend is likely influenced by weather and temperature, as favorable conditions from March onwards encourage longer rides, while extreme cold in January, February, and December limits outdoor activities and cycling duration.

-- The ‘**Average Daily Trip Duration**’ graph revealed that casual riders consistently have a longer ride duration per day of a week compared to member riders.
-Additionally, both rider types have longer ride duration during the weekends compared to weekdays.
-Such an observation could be due to:
-  - **Purpose of riding**: Casual riders might be using the bikes for leisure and recreational activities, which are unhurried and enjoyable, hence leading to longer ride durations when they explore parks and city attractions.
-Member riders likely primarily use bikes for the purposes of commuting to work or school, hence their rides are more likely to be direct and time-sensitive, leading to a shorter average trip duration.
-  - **Weekends vs weekdays**: During the weekends, both rider types have more free time, allowing for longer and more leisurely rides.
-Contrastingly, on weekdays, member riders’ primary use of bike-sharing is for commuting purposes, and casual riders may also have work or other obligations, hence resulting in shorter trip duration.
+- **Monthly**: Ride duration increases from January to July/August, then declines, likely to be influenced by weather conditions.
+- **Daily**: Casual riders have longer ride durations, especially on weekends.
+This suggests leisurely rides, whereas member riders have shorter, more purpose-driven rides likely due to using it as a means of commuting.

-- An analysis of the ‘**Average Hourly Trip Duration**’ graph shows a decrease in ride duration during early morning hours (3-5 am), and a significant peak in ride duration between 10 am and 2 pm for casual riders.
-Member riders on the other hand, maintained a relatively stable average ride duration throughout the day.
-Possibilities include:
+- **Hourly**: graph shows a decrease in ride duration during early morning hours (3-5 am), and a significant peak in ride duration between 10 am - 2 pm for casual riders., while member riders maintain stable durations throughout the day.
-  - Casual riders tend to take longer, more leisure rides during late morning/early afternoon hours, likely for recreational purposes.
-  - Member riders have a more consistent riding habit, likely due to using the bike-sharing service for commuting and other regular routine activities.

   #### Trip Location
   ![](https://github.com/Chen2001z/Cyclistic-Case-Study/assets/170075287/dfbd9209-5848-4b80-883e-773ea54b8def)

-- Finally, the '**Starting Trip Locations**' analysis reveals distinct patterns for casual and member riders, aligning with their respective usage behaviors as mentioned above.
 - **Casual Riders**: typically start their bike trips at stations located near the harbor, coast, or rivers.
 This suggests that casual riders prefer starting their journeys at scenic locations and tourist attractions, reinforcing the idea that they use bike-sharing services primarily for leisure and exploration.
 - **Member Riders**: exhibit a more dispersed pattern of start locations, often concentrated in areas with high street density.
 These locations are likely near their residences, from which they commute to work, school, or other regular destinations.
 This distribution suggests that member riders use bike-sharing as a practical mode of transportation integrated into their daily routines.

+## Act